vreddi/SplitRide/README.md

 <b><u>Logout:</b></u> Safely Logout of our servers and enjoy your ride!

-Advanced Functionality:
+---
+###ADVANCED FUNCTIONALITY:
-Trip Details Page & Profile System: Like we mentioned before, the different user perspective is the most powerful functionality out of all.
+<b><u>Trip Details Page & Profile System:</u></b> Like we mentioned before, the different user perspective is the most powerful functionality out of all.
 The Trip page is where different kinds of users have different functionality.
 The page is the same but the application recognizes the user and then intelligently provides the user with his restricted functionality.
 The easiest way to explain this is with an example.
 So lets say a Driver created a Trip Page.
 Then we he visits that page he would have the functionality of canceling that trip (as it is his trip) and removing currently joined riders from that trip.
 When a Rider joins that trip and visits that page, He only has the restricted functionality to opt out of the trip i.e get out of that trip.
 Once out then he would again have the functionality of joining that trip.
 If the number of riders are all full for the trip then no more Riders are allowed to join the trip page.
 The trip page also recognizes if the Returning Rider is already in the trip or not.
 So a lot of information is perceived by that page in order to cater the right kind of user.

 We tackled this problem very intelligently where encrypted user's Unique ID grabbed fro the backend inside the DOM (The link for the profile page of each user).
 This method proved to be most efficient as the data for redirection and presentation of restricted functionality for specific users could be directly identified by parsing the DOM using JQuery.
 Our use of huge JSON files reduced the number of PHP Query request that we made which in-turn made the site faster and more efficient.

 We also added profile system to our application also much like any real world application.
 Our goal here was to get as close to a working real world model as possible.
 Each user can view his/her profile along with the capabilities of changing their Account Details and browsing their Reviews.
 Any user can click on any user on the website and it would redirect to a profile template loaded up with the requested user's information.
 The application intelligently decides that the incoming user is not the owner of the profile and hence should not get profile privileges such as changing Email, FirstName, LastName etc. Users can also follow other users (just like in twitter) which gives them a sense of popularity within the community.

-Search: Our website offers a very useful Search function, complete with case insensitivity and being able to search for every word in the search query separately such that even if the user only slightly remembers what he/she's looking for, he's bound to move only ahead with our unique Search.
+<b><u>Search:</u></b> Our website offers a very useful Search function, complete with case insensitivity and being able to search for every word in the search query separately such that even if the user only slightly remembers what he/she's looking for, he's bound to move only ahead with our unique Search.
 Very broadly, our search displays the following kind of results:
-By User Names  – The strings would be searched against the user table, especially the FirstName and LastName attribute, so as to give a list of all users where the search string is a part of their name or substring of their name.
+-By User Names  – The strings would be searched against the user table, especially the FirstName and LastName attribute, so as to give a list of all users where the search string is a part of their name or substring of their name.
-By Source/Destination of Trips – The strings would be searched against the Places database to get a list of all those trips where the search string occurs in the source name or destination name.
+-By Source/Destination of Trips – The strings would be searched against the Places database to get a list of all those trips where the search string occurs in the source name or destination name.
 However simple that sounds, it wasn't that easy to implement, specially since we aimed at doing the entire search in just two queries.
 Yes, all trip details and user details query the database just once!
 This results in exceptional speedy results and thus enhances user experience.
 To accomplish this task, we employed the following steps:
 Accepted the string and posted it to the php page.